 What is a Pre-Sales Survey?

-A pre-sales survey is a customer success survey a company can use to collect qualifying information about new leads.
+A pre-sales survey is a type of survey a company can use to collect qualifying information about new leads.
 A pre-sales survey allows a business or its sales team to understand the lead better, starting from their needs, up to the context behind their inquiry.

-By running pre-sales questionnaires, a company can reduce the investment into processing bad leads and speed up and improve its sales process.
+By running pre-sales questionnaires, a company can reduce the investment into processing bad leads and speed up and improve its sales process with the potential customers' feedback.

 But why survey leads, in the first place?